feraliscatus/VxAfee/README.md

 # VxAfee
-## An open source, DIY-able personalized peptide vaccine design against 2019-nCoV.
+## An open source personalized peptide vaccine being designed to work against 2019-nCoV.
 It might be interesting to test this in-vitro against a cell culture to determine what type of response there is using an ELISPOT assay.

 ## Disclaimer:
-Although it is believed peptide vaccines should be safer when produced correctly than traditional vaccines, synthesizing and using your own vaccine can be deadly or worse if you make a mistake.
+Although it is believed personalized peptide vaccines should be safer when produced correctly than traditional vaccines, independently synthesizing and using your own vaccine can be deadly or worse if you make a mistake.
 This design is intended for experienced companies, scientists, or organizations to implement with adequate resources and testing facilities.

 ## Background
 2019-nCoV, is an emerging Coronavirus related to SARS and MERS is currently (as of January 2020).
 It has a lower lethality rate than SARS but appears to be spreading because symptoms take longer to develop.